starkinfra/sdk-python/README.md

 ## Webhook

-### Create a webhook subscription
+### Create a Webhook subscription

-To create a webhook subscription and be notified whenever an event occurs, run:
+To create a Webhook subscription and be notified whenever an event occurs, run:

 ```python
 import starkinfra